GirlsFromPanema/bottodir/README.md

 [ a table should be here now ]
 ```

-Running ...
+> 4. List all system
 ```
 $ pm2 ls
 ```

-shows all the current running services.
+> 5. Views the terminal logs

 ```
 $ pm2 logs
 ```
-current logs (errors etc.) are displayed here.
+Current logs (errors, warnings etc.) are displayed here.

 🎉 Your bot should run 24/7 now.

 ## Features

 * Moderation